bagder/uncurled/code/shallow.md

 quirks will be found and erased.

-Of course, more eyes on the code will help you find and fix more bugs, but you must not fool yourself into believing that just because you have a very large user base that automatically means that a lot of people have actually read the code.
+Of course, more eyes on the code will help you find and fix more bugs, but you must not fool yourself into believing that just because you have a huge user base this automatically means that a lot of people have actually read the code.
 Very few users ever read the code of any project.
 Including popular ones.